ethereum/fv-blog/_posts/2020-12-09-symbolic-execution-with-ds-test.md

 We have uncovered another edge case!
 The balancer token disallows transfers to the zero address.

-It is also worth noting that symbolic execution against rpc state can be significantly more performant than fuzzing via rpc.

 ## Interactive Exploration

 `hevm` also includes a visual debugger, and we can use this to interactively explore the execution